Vignesh-2109/Smart-Irrigation-System/README.md

-WHAT IS SMART IRRIGATION?
-Smart irrigation technology
+Smart Irrigation System
-uses soil moisture data to
-determine the irrigation need
-of the landscape.
-HOW IoT AND ML IS USED FOR SMART IRRIGATION?
+What is Smart Irrigation?
-Sensors and a microcontroller can be used to supply the needed amount of water at the right moment.
+Smart irrigation technology uses soil moisture data to determine the irrigation needs of the landscape.
+By leveraging advanced sensors and microcontrollers, smart irrigation systems ensure that the right amount of water is supplied at the right moment.

-The microcontroller can receive input from the sensor data.
-The irrigation operation can be managed and controlled by microcontroller.
+How IoT and ML are Used for Smart Irrigation?
+Sensors and Microcontrollers: Sensors collect soil moisture data, which is sent to a microcontroller.
+The microcontroller manages and controls the irrigation process based on the received sensor data.
-By considering the amount of soil moisture of land it can be implemented in an automated watering system.
+Automated Watering System: By considering the soil moisture levels, the system can automate the watering process, ensuring optimal irrigation.
-With various tools and a prediction model, machine learning can be used to schedule irrigation.
+Machine Learning for Scheduling: Using various tools and prediction models, machine learning (ML) can be employed to schedule irrigation effectively.
-USE OF MACHINE LEARNING ALGORITHMS
+Use of Machine Learning Algorithms
-Machine Learning(ML) is a subset of Artificial Intelligence(AI) that are classified into supervised learning, unsupervised learning.
+Machine Learning (ML), a subset of Artificial Intelligence (AI), can be categorized into supervised and unsupervised learning.

-KNN, Random Forest, Logistic Regression and Decision Tree belong to the supervised category, which makes prediction based on labeled data set.
+Supervised Learning: Includes algorithms like K-Nearest Neighbors (KNN), Random Forest, Logistic Regression, and Decision Tree.
+These algorithms make predictions based on labeled datasets.
-Here we Use Machine Learning Algorithms to analyse the sensor data and predict whether the plant needs to be watered or not.
-Many Algorithms like Decision Tree,Random Forest,KNN were used for the analysis of the data but the results were better when we used Logistic Regression to predict.
+Application in Smart Irrigation: ML algorithms analyze sensor data to predict whether plants need watering.
+Analysis and Prediction
+Multiple algorithms, including Decision Tree, Random Forest, and KNN, were tested for data analysis.
+However, Logistic Regression provided the best results for prediction.
-As we get the data from the sensors to the cloud,the data is analysed by the Algorithm.
+Sensor data is transmitted to the cloud, where it is analyzed by the chosen algorithm.
-We have Used Logistic Regression for the analysis of data.
+Logistic Regression: Used for analyzing the data, offering better accuracy in predicting the irrigation needs.